dotlang/language/README.md

 };
 ```

-You can use a similar syntax when defining methods:
+You can use a similar syntax when defining methods which have only return statement:

 ```
 int func1(int x, int y) -> x+y;